pts/ppfiletagger/README.txt

   2009 nature Europe :: /media/big/my/album/photo02.jpg
   ...

-You specify a cunjunction (``and'') of case insensitive tags in the `_mmfs query' command line, and `_mmfs query' lists very quickly all files (and all associated tags) having _all_ the specified tags in their user.mmfs.tags extended attribute.
+You specify a conjunction (``and'') of case insensitive tags in the `_mmfs query' command line, and `_mmfs query' lists very quickly all files (and all associated tags) having _all_ the specified tags in their user.mmfs.tags extended attribute.
 The files are listed in no particular